linq2db/docs/source/articles/CLI.md

 ## Installation

 > [!NOTE]
-> Requres .NET Core 3.1 or higher.
+> Requres .NET 6 or higher.

 Install as global tool: